 Ziggy Schema Custom Types

-In this section we're going to see types that require to be defined before they can be used in a type expression.
+In this section we’re going to see types that must be defined before they can be used in a type expression.

 Struct